hutchpd/PositronicVariable/README.md

 ## Notes

-- **Currently there's a bug where the antival and val do not change and it iterates indefinetly**
-  TODO: Fix that

 - **Adjusting Convergence Criteria:**

   You can adjust the convergence criteria in the `checkConvergence` method by changing the number of timelines compared.